frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-profiles.md

-# Module ???: FreeIPA certificate profiles and user certificates
+# FreeIPA certificate profiles and user certificates

 A *certificate profile* is a set of rules that defines and constrains what data appears in a certificate.
 Different